 You could add another startdatabasechange statement after the window statement.
-However, this would require two Undo commands to completely undo – first you would have to use Undo in the second database, then click on the second database and Undo again.
+However, this would require two Undo commands to completely undo – first you would have to use Undo in the second database, then click on the first database and Undo again.
 There is no way to combine this into a single undo operation.

 All of these examples have shown the startdatabasechange statement as the first statement in the procedure, but sometimes you might not want that.
 In this example, there is nothing to undo if the user clicks on No, so the startdatabasechange statement should go after the endif statement.

 alertnoyes "Are you sure you want to add an invoice?" if info("dialogtrigger") = "No" return endif startdatabasechange "ALLRECORDS","Add Invoice" addrecord ...

 Make sure, however, that the startdatabasechange statement appears before you start modifying the database.
 Any changes made before this statement will not be undo-able.